-M&S warns of 'gathering storm' as profits fall
+M&S warns of 'gathering storm' as shoppers squeezed

 Marks and Spencer has warned of a "gathering storm" of higher costs for retailers and pressure on household budgets as it reported a fall in profits for the first half of the year.

-The high street giant said trading would become "more challenging" after it revealed its profits dropped by 24%.
+The High Street giant said trading would become "more challenging" after it revealed its profits dropped by 24%.

 It said "all parts" of retail would be affected by the UK's economic climate, adding unviable firms would go bust.